mikepsinn/digital-twin-safe/README.md

 Import data from all your apps and wearables so you can centrally own, control, and share all your digital exhaust.

+Try it out at [humanfs.io](https://humanfs.io)!

+Please [create an issue](https://github.com/HumanFS/digital-twin-safe/issues) if you have any problems or suggestons.

 Based on the awesome [Gnosis Safe](https://gnosis-safe.io/), the most trusted platform to store digital assets on Ethereum.

 For technical information please refer to the [Developer Portal](https://docs.gnosis.io/safe/).